maxitg/SetReplace/README.md

 * The name of the vertex is only used to identify it, it does not contain any additional information.
 In particular, there are no conditions on the left-hand side of the rule (neither on the entire subset nor on individual vertices or edges), except for the implicit condition of the same vertices appearing in multiple edges.
 * The output may contain new vertices (the ones that don't appear on the left-hand side), in which case [`Module`](https://reference.wolfram.com/language/ref/Module.html) is used to create them.

-`ToPatternRules` provides a simpler way to specify such rules by automatically assuming that all level-2 expressions on the left-hand side are patterns, and vertices used on the right that don't appear on the left are new and should be created with a [`Module`](https://reference.wolfram.com/language/ref/Module.html).
+`ToPatternRules` provides a more straightforward way to specify such rules by automatically assuming that all level-2 expressions on the left-hand side are patterns, and vertices used on the right that don't appear on the left are new and should be created with a [`Module`](https://reference.wolfram.com/language/ref/Module.html).
 For example, the rule above can simply be written as

 ```
 In[] := ToPatternRules[{{v1, v2, v3}, {v2, v4, v5}} ->